bwaldon/afs_experiment/README.md

 # How it works

 A PHP script (`collectdata.php`) collects a participant's data and saves their results as a .json file on your web server.
-Participants enter some sort of identifying information (e.g. a school ID, an email address), so you can keep track of them for compensation purposes.
+Participants enter some sort of identifying information (e.g. a name or a school ID), so you can keep track of them for compensation purposes.
+Note that this means you'll have to ensure that read permissions of your `results` folder are restricted to just yourself and system admins.

 # Instructions